Gori-LV/HENCE-X/README.md

 ## Installation
-* clone the repository
+* Clone the repository
-* create the env and install the requirements
+* Create the env and install the requirements

 ```shell script
 $ git clone https://github.com/Gori-LV/HENCE-X